pinkieapp/.github/profile/README.md

 # Welcome to Pinkie App 👋

 Pinkie is a web and app builder developed by brazillian students.
+Share your world.

 ## Visit the Pinkie website and download the app!